arazd/Visualizing-EM/README.md

-# Visualizing_EM
+# Visualizing EM
-Visualizing EM lower bound updates and log-likehood function from empirical data
+This repo visualized EM lower bound updates and log-likehood function from Gaussian Mixture Model fitiing on empirical data.